huiselilun/Palabos-UserGuide/InputOutput.md

 > * Attributes are not recognized (but a tag is still properly parsed, even if attributes are present).
 For example, the value of the attribute `id` in the following XML tab cannot be accessed in Palabos: `<someTag id="5">`.
 > * A given tag name can be used only once.
 If it is used multiple times, only the last occurrence will be accessed in Palabos.

-These restrictions are made to simplify the syntax of the XML parser in Palabos, and because they don’t restrict the generality of the input format.
+These restrictions are made to simplify the syntax of the XML parser in Palabos, and because they donâ€™t restrict the generality of the input format.
 The following is a typical input file which could be used with Palabos:

 XML file `myInput.xml`: